Skip to content Donate

 Chloe has been a member of WildResearch since 2015 and a board member since 2024.

-Director: Sarah Town
+Director: Sarah Town, B.Sc., R.B.Tech

-Sarah (she/her) is grateful to be a new member of the board of directors as of spring, 2024.
+spring, 2024.
 As a WildResearch member since 2021, she has participated in the Cooper’s Hawk Monitoring Program and the Iona Island Bird Observatory program, but above all, her heart lies with the BC Marsh Monitoring Program (BCMMP), where she has grown as a participant, coordinator, and advocate of this community science initiative.
-Sarah grew up in North Vancouver, but has since picked up and re-settled near Nelson where she works as a Biomonitoring Assistant with Living Lakes Canada.
-Some other sparks of joy for Sarah include hiking and bird-watching with her partner, jumping into cold lakes on hot days, and really good coffee.
+Sarah grew up on Tsleil-Waututh, Musqueam, and Squamish territory in North Vancouver, but has since picked up and re-settled near Nelson on Sinixt territory.
+Since graduating, her work has been centred around outdoor education, park operations, bird conservation, and aquatic monitoring.

 Why do we include pronouns in our profiles?